lucianlazar1983/crowdsec-apache-bouncer-lua/README.md

 This project provides a CrowdSec bouncer for Apache using `mod_lua`.
 It integrates CrowdSec's decision engine directly into Apache, allowing you to block malicious IPs before they can access your web resources.
-It is useful when you don't want an IP address to be blocked, but show an error instead.
-Also when your Apache is behind a reverse proxy like CloudFlare, so your decisions could still be somehow applied.
 ---

 **🛑 IMPORTANT DISCLAIMER 🛑**